 Other Hard Surfaces (cont.)
-BMP and Infeasibility Criteria Applicable Lists Infeasibility Description and Rationale for Each BMP Not Selected The following criteria can be cited as reasons for infeasibility without further justification (though some require professional services to make observation): Where the site cannot reasonably be designed to have: Porous asphalt surface < 5% slope Pervious concrete surface < 10% slope Permeable interlocking concrete pavement surface < 12% slope Grid systems < 6-12% slope (check with manufacturer and local supplier to confirm maximum slope) Where the subgrade soils below a pollution-generating permeable pavement (e.g., road or parking lot) do not meet the soil suitabilit criteria for providing treatment.
-See soil suitability criteria for treatment in the Stormwater Manual Volume III, Section 3.3.7.
-Note: In these instances, the city may approve installation of a 6 inch sand filter layer meeting city specifications for treatment as a condition of construction.
-Where underlying when saturated.
-Sure considered suitable for residential access roads.
-Where replacing existing impervious surfaces unless the existing surface is a non-pollution generating surface over an outwash soi with a saturated hydraulic conductivity of 4 inches per hour or greater.
-Where appropriate field testing indicates soils have a measured (a.k.a., initial) subgrade soil saturated hydraulic conductivity less than 0.3 inches per hour.
-Only small-scale PIT or large-scale PIT methods in accordance with Stormwater Manual Volume III, Section 3.3.6 (or an alternative small scale test specified by the City) shall be used to evaluate infeasibility of permeable pavement areas.
-(Note: In these instances, unless other infeasibility restrictions ap roads and parking lots may be built with an underdrain, preferable elevated within the base course, if flow control benefits are desired by the city shall be used to evaluate infeasibility of permeable pavement areas.
-(Note: In these instances, unless other infeasibility restrictions ap roads and parking lots may be built with an underdrain, preferable elevated within the base course, if flow control b the e cy ent l ion ply, y ed.)
+BMP and A F plicable L. ts Infeasibility Criteria Infeasibility Description and Rationale for tach BMP Not Self ted The following criteria can be cited as reasons for infeasibility without further justification (though some require professional services to make the observation): Permeable Pavement (cont.)
+Where the site cannot reasonably be designed to have: Porous asphalt surface < 5% slope Pervious concrete surface < 10% slope Permeable interlocking concrete pavement surface < 12% slope Grid systems < 6-12% slope (check with manufacturer and local supplier to confirm maximum slope) Where the ubgrade soils below a pollution-generating permeable pavement (e.g. road or parking lot) do not meet the soil sutability criteria for proving treatment.
+See soil suitability criteria for proving treatment.
+See soil suitability criteria for proving treatment.
+See soil suitability criteria for a for treatment in the S. rmwater Manual Volume III, Section 3.3.7.
+Note: In these instances, the city may approve instruction of a 6 inch sand filter layer musting city specifications for treatment as a condition of construction.
+Where underlying soils are unsuitable for supporting traffic loads when saturated.
+Soils meeting a califor in a Bearing Ratio of 5 percent are considered suitable for resident in access roads.
+Where replacing existing impervious such ces unless the existing surface is a non-pollution generating surface over an outwash soil with a saturated hydraulic conductivity of 4.
+I ches per hour or greater.
+Where appropriate fold testing indicates soils have measured (a.k.a., initial) sub-a de soil saturated hydraulic conductivity less than 0.3 inches er hour.
+Only small-scale PIT or large-sule PIT methods in an ordance with Stormwater Manual Volume 'I. Section 3.3.6 (or an uternative small scale test specified by the City) hall be used to evaluate infeasibility of permeable pavement areas.
+(Note:, these instances, unless other infeasibility restrictions a, 1/k, road and parking lots may be built with an underdrain, preferably elr ated within the base course, if flow control benefits are desired.)
+Roads that receive more than very low traffic volumes, and areas having more than very low truck traffic.
+Roads with a projected average daily traffic volume of 400 vehicles or less are very low volume roads (AASHTO 2001) (U.S. Department of Transportation, 2013).
+Areas with very low truck traffic volumes are roads and other areas not subject to through truck traffic but may receive up to weekly use by utility trucks (e.g., garbage, recycling), daily school bus use, and multiple daily use by pick-up trucks, mail/parcel delivery trucks, and maintenance vehicles.
+(Note: This infeasibility criterion does not extend to sidewalks and other non-traffic bearing surfaces associated with the collector or arterial).